mihajm/mmstack/packages/primitives/README.md

 - `throttled` - Creates a writable signal whose value updates are rate-limited.
 - `mutable` - A signal variant allowing in-place mutations while triggering updates.
 - `stored` - Creates a signal synchronized with persistent storage (e.g., localStorage).
+- `piped` – Creates a signal with a chainable & typesafe `.pipe(...)` method, which returns a pipable computed.
 - `withHistory` - Enhances a signal with a complete undo/redo history stack.
 - `mapArray` - Maps a reactive array efficently into an array of stable derivations.
 - `toWritable` - Converts a read-only signal to writable using custom write logic.